Zediogo96/FEUP_CPD/docs/CPD.md

 __*Fig.6 - L1 Data Cache Misses per FLOP for various block and matrix sizes, in comparison with the highest values obtained for the other algorithms in the previous steps*__

 As we can see in Fig.6, the number of cache misses is greatly reduced once again, only increasing with the size of the blocks, which is to be expected: in the end, the memory and the cache are still limited resources, and the more values are stored in it, the more cache misses will occur.
-This chart is particularly intersting, as it shows that, even for matrix sizes that are far superior to the ones in which the basic and line multiplication algorithms were tested (green and yellow bars, respectively), the block multiplication algorithm always demonstrates an unmatched performance, with a very low value for DCM/FLOP, due to the fact that it acesses the memory and cache in a much more efficient way.
+This chart is particularly intersting, as it shows that, even for matrix sizes that are far superior to the ones in which the basic and line multiplication algorithms were tested (green and yellow bars, respectively), the block multiplication algorithm always demonstrates an unmatched performance, with a very low value for DCM/FLOP, due to the fact that it accesses the memory and cache in a much more efficient way.

 ![picture 7](images/92b23025dc19c0a83d592a354e3e7e63a4e26de0321a29cce8b0998e23b203bf.png)